cycloarcane/Gathered-Paper-Resources/README.md

     **Tags**: #architecture #multimodal #AI
     **Summary**: Aria is an open multimodal-native mixture of experts model designed to handle diverse data types, enhancing AI's multimodal processing capabilities.

-- **Hunyuan-Large**: An Open-Source MoE Model with 52 Billion Activated Parameters by Tencent **Tags**: #MoE #transformer #open-source #AI **Summary**: In this paper, we introduce Hunyuan-Large, which is currently the largest open-source Transformer-based mixture of experts model, with a total of 389 billion parameters and 52 billion activation parameters, capable of handling up to 256K tokens.
-We conduct a thorough evaluation of Hunyuan-Large's superior performance across various benchmarks including language understanding and generation tasks.
+- **Hunyuan-Large**: An Open-Source MoE Model with 52 Billion Activated Parameters by Tencent [paper](https://paperswithcode.com/paper/hunyuan-large-an-open-source-moe-model-with)
+    **Tags**: #MoE #transformer #open-source #AI
+    **Summary**: This paper introduces Hunyuan-Large, the largest open-source Transformer-based mixture of experts model, featuring a total of 389 billion parameters with 52 billion activated parameters and the ability to handle up to 256K tokens.
+Hunyuan-Large demonstrates superior performance in various benchmarks, including language understanding and generation, logical reasoning, and coding tasks, surpassing smaller models while maintaining competitive performance against much larger counterparts like LLama3.1-405B.
+The model benefits from large-scale synthetic data, a mixed expert routing strategy, key-value cache compression, and expert-specific learning rates, with the authors also discussing scaling laws and learning rate schedules for mixture of experts models.

 ---